vuejs/vitepress/docs/guide/routing.md

 ### Source Directory

-Source directory is where your markdown source files live.
+Source directory is where your Markdown source files live.
 By default, it is the same as the project root.
 However, you can configure it via the [`srcDir`](/reference/site-config#srcdir) config option.

 The `srcDir` option is resolved relative to project root.
 For example, with `srcDir: 'src'`, your file structure will look like this:

 ```
-. (project root)
+.                          # project root
-├─ .vitepress
+├─ .vitepress              # config dir
-└─ src (source directory)
+└─ src                     # source dir
    ├─ getting-started.md
    └─ index.md
 ```